 Sir John Paston was the eldest son of John and Margaret Paston.
 Sent to attend court in London by his father, who hoped he could achieve useful influence with the King.
 John, much to his father’s displeasure, grew to enjoy the pageantry and excitement of courtly life.
 On one occasion Sir John jousted on the ‘royal’ team beside the King.
 Despite the criticisms, particularly when he left his younger brother to defend Caister Castle against the seige by the Duke of Norfolk’s army, Sir John managed to eventually secure royal acknowledgement that the Pastons were members of the gentry and ultimately secured the family’s possession of Caister Castle.
 Sir John was an avid reader and worked on his own ‘great book’ concerning heraldry, warfare and his inspirations; King Arthur and Robin Hood.
 Sir John succumbed to the plague in 1479 and was buried near his home in Fleet Street.

-Richard Calle came from Framlingham in Suffolk and served the Pastons as a very able and loyal bailiff, being present at many of the critical moments.
+Richard Calle came from near Framlingham in Suffolk and served the Pastons as a very able and loyal bailiff, being present at many of the critical moments.
 When the family inherited the vast Fastolf estates in 1459, Calle’s value to the family grew and there are many references in the letters to show his key role.
 Alas, all was to change when Richard and Margery Paston (the daughter of John Paston) fell in love and spoke the sacred words of betrothal.
 Despite Calle’s abilities and education (he regularly scribed letters for the family) the Pastons were not having an employee marrying into the family.
 There followed an enormous row, with the lovers being hauled in front of the Bishop of Norwich.
 However, the vow could not be undone and following a brief period of exile in West Norfolk the couple were married.
 Calle returned to work for the Pastons eventually but things were never the same.
 Calle’s story provides insight into the life and activity of the medieval household.

 The testing of John Paston 1